Centrect/Centrect-s-Public-Code/README.md

 # Centrects-Public-Code
 Welcome to my GitHub repository!

 Here I will post all my code that I decide to make public.
 It contains code from some of my many Minecraft servers.
+Please read over the terms and conditions listed below before making any downloads or utilizing any of the products on this page.

 # Terms And Conditions: